tikv/rfcs/text/0110-periodic-full-compaction.md

 ##### Pausing

 Full compaction tasks are intended to be long-running and may spend up to 15 minutes at a time waiting for `CompactPredicateFn` to evaluate to true.
-As in other places in tikv when we need pause or sleep, we call ```GLOBAL_TIMER_HANDLE.delay``` in an asychronous context.
+As in other places in tikv when we need pause or sleep, we call ```GLOBAL_TIMER_HANDLE.delay``` in an async context.

 > `compact.rs`
 >